 Requirements for conveyancers are set out in the Conveyancers Licensing Act 2003 and Conveyancers Licensing Regulation 2015.

 As a licensee, you’re responsible for the work done by employees (section 30 of the Act).
-Records of employees’ names and residential addresses must be kept for at least three years after a person has stopped being an employee.
 A licensee must let the Secretary know, in writing, within 7 days if an employee is disqualified from doing conveyancing work.
 Go to the licensing requirements for conveyancing page for more information or submit a notice through the make an enquiry page.

 Rules of conduct